 IEEE Foundation serves as a steward of donations that improve the human condition, empower the next generation of engineers and scientists, educate and raise awareness, energize and recognize innovation, and preserve the history of technology.
 With donor support, the IEEE Foundation strives to be a leader in transforming lives through the power of technology and education.

-IEEE H&P makes it easy to:
+These opportunities make it easy to:

 Accomplishments in IEEE technical fields are recognized with annual awards for outstanding contributions to technology, society, and the engineering profession.